The Thief Who Came to Dinner: Production

 In November 1970 it was announced Yorkin and Lear's Tandem Productions had bought the rights to the novel and would make it in association with Warner Bros.
 Yorkin later said the wanted to make the film as a tribute to "that great Cary Grant escape period".

 Oliver Hailey wrote the first draft of the script.
 The novel was published in March 1971 and the New York Times said "there is something engaging about all this nonsense."

 Walter Hill was hired to write a number of subsequent drafts, and received sole credit.

 The casting of Warren Oates and Ryan O'Neal was announced in December 1971.
 Charlotte Rampling was originally announced as the female lead.
-Rampling fell pregnant and was replaced by Jacqueline Bisset.
+Rampling became pregnant and was replaced by Jacqueline Bisset.

 Filming took place on location in Houston.
 Locations included the Johnson Space Center, the Astrodome, the Museum of Fine Arts, Rice University, the Mecom Fountain, Jones Hall, the Alley Theatre, River Oaks, Buffalo Bayou, West University Place, Montrose, Fourth Ward, the Bob Lanier Public Works Building, the El Paso Energy Building, St. Vincent De Paul Catholic Church, the former Houston Independent School District (HISD) headquarters, the former Trail Drive-In, and an area by the Houston Ship Channel.

 During filming, Yorkin and Lear had the number one, two and four show in the country (All in the Family, Sanford and Son and Maude).
 "I don't think it's the greatest picture in the world but it is very entertaining," said Yorkin.

 Bisset later admitted her role in the film was "undeveloped" and said she had some qualms about the morality of the movie.
 "I think stealing is dishonest.
 But it's only a movie."
 However, she enjoyed shooting in Houston saying "I thought it would be ghastly.
 But the people were so terribly nice to us.
 Their houses were just unreal."